PrairieLearn/PrairieLearn/new_docs/Instructor/getStarted/createCourseContent/index.md

   <pl-answer correct="false">40</pl-answer>
 </pl-multiple-choice>
 ```
 Nothing in the `pl-question-panel` is particularly new.
 Notice that we are defining the sides of the rectangle without appealing to the `server.py` file.
+In fact, the file is not needed for the question as written, and you could just delete `server.py` for this question.
+We'll leave it for now, because we will use it when we create another version of this question.

 Instead of an integer input, we define a `pl-multiple-choice` element.
 The name of the answer is denoted by `"area"`.
 We also define five `pl-answer` elements.
 Each has an attribute, `correct`, and a corresponding numberical value.
 We set `correct="true"` for 20, and all others are marked false.